jscholes/accessify-prototype/docs/design.md

 - Shuffle and repeat.
 Lots of details to be worked out, it might be best to wait until we have native playback capability to implement them.

+### Radio and Recommendations

+High priority:

+- Access user library, recommendations and mix stations from Last.fm (login required).
+- Access recommendations for Spotify tracks, albums or artists using default recommendations API parameters.

+Medium priority:

+- Access similar artists and tag radio streams from Last.fm.
+- Create a custom recommendations request, setting parameters such as key, tempo, liveness etc.

+Other ideas:

+- Create a user-friendly UI for obtaining recommendations, which offers check-boxes, dropdowns and the like instead of presenting raw values for the parameters.